 Both products can be injected near the eye and other thin skin areas.
 Some surgeons prefer using Restylane near the eye due to the cohesive nature of the product.
 Juvederm may ‘drift’ away from the original area, as it spreads into the tissue more than Restylane.
 Juvederm may also cause a coloring effect near the eye, a blue tinge may show up in some patients.
 Juvederm has a needle that is ultra-fine, allowing greater accuracy of injection.
 Restylane can still be accurately placed, as it will not drift, though it will need molding in some applications.

-If you’ve questions about which is best for you, Dr. Michael Horn of Chicago is happy to answer any and all.
-Your concerns are important to him and his staff.
+If you’ve got questions about which is best for you, Dr. Michael Horn is happy to assist you.
+Your concerns are important to him and the entire staff.